BluRosie/doubutsu-no-mori-binary/README.md

 armips is required by kingcom here on github, make sure its part of the path variable

 # how this whole thing was set up
+zextract was run to get all the yaz0 files out of there and decompressed, poured into dump/jap/

 cygwin's parts:

 disassembling all the dat files was done like so: